Orientation and Convocation

 Sophomore Semi Formal

-The semi formal is traditionally held in February when the students get back from Winter Break.
-Each year the theme changes and it is a great chance for everyone to get dressed up and enjoy a special night with their friends without having to leave campus.
+Traditionally heldonce a year, the theme changes, but it's always a great chance for everyone to get dressed up and enjoy a special night with their friends without having to leave campus.

 Ring and Rose Ceremony